FAQs

 If some of my health information is incorrect, what should I do?

-MY CARE information is sourced directly from your electronic patient record, therefore if any information is incorrect, please ask a member of your Clinical Team to correct it at your next visit.
+MY CARE information is sourced directly from your electronic patient record, therefore if any information is incorrect, please mention it to your clinical team at your next visit.

 When can I see my test results in MY CARE?